Positives

 Powder

-So with a 22” stance width I could set the Capita Aeronaut back -3.25” from center of board.
-That is very good for an all mountain board but the lack of early rise and older school surface area just doesn’t float that well.
-I found this behind the Megadeath and a little behind the Kazu on same day pow tests despite having a more set back feel on board.
+So with a 22” stance width, I could set the Capita Aeronaut back -3.25” from the center of the board.
+That is very good for an all-mountain board, but the lack of early rise and older school surface area just doesn’t float that well.
+I found this behind the Megadeath and a little behind the Kazu on the same day pow tests despite having a more setback feel on board.

 Switch/Freestyle/Park